 If you delete a public member or change its visibility, the code in the current file can still be correct, but what if this member is used somewhere else in the solution?
 For example, suppose that you changed the visibility of a member from

-Enabling solution-wide analysis
+Enable solution-wide analysis

-Click Save to apply the modifications and let JetBrains Rider choose where to save them, or save the modifications to a specific settings layer using the Save To drop-down list.
+Click Save in the Settings dialog to apply the modifications and let JetBrains Rider choose where to save them, or save the modifications to a specific settings layer by choosing this layer from the Save selector.
 For more information, see layer-based settings.
-Click Save.

-Alternatively, you can click the circle indicator in the right corner of the status bar and use the context menu to toggle the solution-wide analysis.
+Alternatively, you can click the circle indicator in the right corner of the status bar and use the context menu to toggle solution-wide analysis.

 The status-bar indicator displays the progress of the analysis.
-After the analysis completes, the indicator turns green (if no errors/warnings were found), orange (if warnings in the solution-wide analysis are enabled and if there are warnings in the solution), or red (if errors were discovered):
+After the analysis completes, the indicator turns green (if no errors/warnings were found), orange (if warnings in solution-wide analysis are enabled and if there are warnings in the solution), or red (if errors were discovered):

 A small area to the left of the circle indicator is allocated to show the number of solution files that contain errors/warning, if any.
 You can click this area to go to next error/warning in the solution.